maiahalle/DS105_Group_Final_Project/README.md

 The JSON response is a tree structure and we needed to create columns per tweet.
 Therefore, this function created a name value pair dictionary that could be used to create an array of consistent dictionaries to be used creating our panda data-frame.

-Third, use spacy to extract key words from Tweets
+Third, we used spacy to extract key words from Tweets

 <pre><code>nlp = spacy.load("en_core_web_sm")
 nlp.disable_pipe("parser")